 Jail and Inmate Search in Georgia

-The state of Georgia has 183 jails over 159 counties, and within them, they house 41,750 inmates.
-Georgia also has 53,627 inmates detained in 56 prisons.
-Roughly 26,000 inmates imprisoned in Georgia are there for a violent offense with another 8,300 for a sex crime and 10,218 guilty of property crime.
+The state of GA has 183 jails over 159 counties, and within them, they house 41,750 inmates.
+The state also has 53,627 inmates detained in 56 prisons.
+Roughly 26,000 inmates imprisoned in GA are there for a violent offense with another 8,300 for a sex crime and 10,218 guilties of property crime.
 Everyone else is there because of drug or other violations.
 The majority of offenders, more than 40,000 are male, the rest female.
-The largest age group incarcerated in Georgia is 20-29 years old.
+The largest age group incarcerated in GA is 20-29 years old.
 Almost 33,000 are African American, 18,165 are white and the rest Asian, Hispanic and Native American.

 Table of Contents

 The state keeps jail records of every inmate incarcerated in the state.
 It begins when the person is arrested and continues throughout their prison experience.
 Everything that happens to them while in the system is recorded into the file.
 Things like court dates, rulings, sentencing, move to a new facility, checkups, visitors, additional charges while incarcerated, violations, medical issues and anything else that affects them on a day-to-day basis.
 Jail records are stored online and shared between all types of law enforcement agencies.
 Georgia jail inmate search records are frequently updated, some daily.

 The state’s Department of Corrections website has a “find an offender” feature where you can search for someone in the GA prisons system with just a last name.
 The query will result in a list of possible inmates.
 You can click on each one to see the details.
 In Georgia prison inmate search records you will see mug shots, name, their prison ID, physical description, age, details of all their offenses, incarcerations, aliases, cases they were involved in and their current status and possible release date.
 You can also use a Georgia inmate search online to find someone and see his or her entire criminal history along with other information.